How to reach David:

 Where David Stands on the Issues

 I believe that North Carolina should be a land of opportunity where everyone can reach their God given potential.
-This is best realized by advocating for entrepreneurship, supporting small businesses, and reducing regulatory and tax burdens in order to grow our economy.
-Small businesses are the economic drivers of this state, which means that hiring employees should be an easy and seamless process.
-Making North Carolina business friendly means reducing regulations and taxation that cause unpredictability in the market.
-While North Carolina boasts some of the most attractive and growth ready population centers in the United States, we must continue our recent strides to increase economic opportunity.
-A focus on achieving business friendly legislation coupled with investment in education will result in a healthy and vibrant North Carolina.
+This is best realized by advocating for entrepreneurship, supporting small business, and reducing regulatory and tax burdens.
+While North Carolina boasts some of the most attractive and growth ready population centers in the United States, we must continue our recent strides to improve economic opportunity.
+A focus on achieving business friendly legislation coupled with investment in education and infrastructure will result in a healthy, vibrant, and growing North Carolina.

-Education is a fundamental necessity to developing individual potential.
-As a father of three beautiful children and as a committed leader, providing quality education for Harnett County is a top priority of mine.
-I believe that teachers need to be free to teach their students without excessive, burdensome paperwork and needless regulations.
-Education is about teaching children and helping them learn the skills that will propel them far in life.
+Education is fundamental to developing individual potential and leveling the playing field for all people, regardless of their background.
+As such, providing quality education for Harnett County is a top priority of mine.
+I believe that teachers need to be free to teach their students without excessive, burdensome paperwork and needless regulations; this means getting away from the test heavy culture and providing adequate resources for each student to find their individual gifts.
+Further, education is about teaching children and helping them learn the skills that will propel them to success.